 - Pneumonia, where you’ll probably also experience fever, shortness of breath, chest discomfort and other symptoms of infection.

-- Chronic conditions such as bronchiectasis, where you have an abnormality in the structure of your airways that makes it easier for bacteria to infect them.
+- Chronic conditions such as bronchiectasis, where you have an abnormality in the structure of your respiratory tract that makes it easier to develop bacterial infections.
 “Your lungs have natural defenses that can be compromised in this case,” Dr. McCarl said.

-- Acid reflux, or GERD, which can masquerade as a cough.
+- Acid reflux, or gastroesophageal reflux disease (GERD), which can masquerade as a sore throat and cough.
 You can feel reflux in the back of your throat and think it’s coming from your lungs when it’s actually coming from your esophagus.
 “Your esophagus is right next to your airway, so, you can get spillover and cough that stuff up.
-That content from your stomach can taste bad,” Dr. McCarl said.
+That stomach acid and contents from your stomach can taste bad,” Dr. McCarl said.
+Learn more about your risk for acid reflux and GERD, take our free acid reflux assessment.

 - Bronchitis, asthma or chronic obstructive pulmonary disease (COPD).
 Complications from these chronic conditions can make your cough taste icky.